hkstm/UvA.WSCBS2021/python-url-shortener/README.md

 # we recommend to run this setup on a computer with at least 4 physical cores and 16GB RAM
 MULTINODE=yes ./update_services.sh

-# If you run on macOS or don't want to start 3 nodes, you can specify the number of replicas as well
+# If you run on macOS or don't want to start 3 nodes, you can specify the number of replicas as well (default is 2)
 REPLICAS=0 MULTINODE=yes ./update_services.sh
 ```